Chart Color Schemes

 Berry ranks among the oldest 10% of areas nationwide

-The median age in Berry is 57 years, which is significantly higher than the average of 43 years for the Rest of NSW and substantially exceeds the Australian median of 38 years.
-Compared to Rest of NSW, Berry has a higher concentration of residents aged 75-84 years (14.6%), but fewer residents aged 25-34 years (6.6%).
-This concentration of 75-84 year-olds is well above the national average of 6.0%.
-According to post-2021 Census data, the percentage of Berry's population aged 75 to 84 has grown from 13.4% to 14.6%, while the percentage of those aged 55 to 64 has declined from 14.2% to 12.3%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Berry's age structure.
-The number of residents aged 85 and above is projected to increase markedly, expanding by 143 people (60%) from 239 to 383.
-Conversely, both the 65-74 year-old and 55-64 year-old age groups are expected to see reduced numbers.
+The median age in Berry is 57 years, which is significantly higher than the Rest of NSW average of 43 years and substantially exceeds the Australian median of 38 years.
+Compared to Rest of NSW, Berry has a higher proportion of residents aged 75-84 (14.6%) but fewer residents aged 25-34 (6.6%).
+This concentration of residents aged 75-84 is well above the national average of 6.0%.
+According to post-2021 Census data, the proportion of residents aged 75 to 84 has grown from 13.4% to 14.6%, while the proportion of residents aged 55 to 64 has declined from 14.2% to 12.3%.
+Looking ahead to 2041, demographic projections show significant shifts in Berry's age structure.
+The number of residents aged 85 and above is projected to increase markedly, expanding by 137 people (56%) from 244 to 382.
+Conversely, both the 65-74 and 55-64 age groups are expected to see reduced numbers.